Biodiversity in Belize

 Zamia variegata Warsz.

-Often known as Z. picta Dyer.
-Very similar to Z. polymorpha but with conspicuously spotted leaves (resembling a virus infection).
+Often listed as Z. picta Dyer.
+Very similar to Z. prasina but with conspicuously spotted leaves (resembling a virus infection).
 Also much larger (see machete for size in the specimen to the left.
+I have seen leaves that were more than 3 m large.
 Found only in Southern Guatemala and the wetter parts of southern Belize.
 Larval foodplant for the butterfly Eumaeus toxea.

 Zamia variegata.
 Click for larger image